-The opinions about the predictability of the future and the understanding of the environment have significantly changed for the emergence of management sciences and more and more new management concepts have arisen in the course of time.
-As Table 1 shows, at the beginning the future was assumed to be recognizable, respectively it can be predicted on the basis of the past events.
+As it is shown by Table 1, at the beginning the future was assumed to be recognizable, respectively it can be predicted on the basis of the past events.
 Then certain patterns were believed to be discovered in the events and recognizable discontinuity was mentioned.
 Later more and more new and unexpected changes were discovered in discontinuity, therefore it was stated that unprecedented events, changes also had an influence on the processes.
 Accordingly the condition of the environment was characterized with supposing stability first, then with predictable changes and finally with unpredictable turns.
 Accordingly, the management concepts have developed further from focusing on (short-term) planning and control to methods, concepts capable of responding to unexpected events.
-In addition, the orientation of the management approach can also be observed: at first, the efforts of the management were directed inwards (inward the company) but later the attention was increasingly fixed on the external environment, respectively the competitors.
-In this complex development process first the long-term then the strategic planning has evolved, which finally led to the creation of the science of strategic management as a general leading concept and the change management capable to react to sudden changes, as well as crises management.
+In addition the orientation of the management approach can also be observed: at first, the efforts of the management were directed inwards (inward the company) but later the attention was increasingly fixed on the external environment, respectively the competitors.
+In this complex development process first the long-term then the strategic planning has evolved, which finally led to the creation of the science of strategic management as a general leading concept and the change management capable to react to sudden changes, as well as crisis management.

-Beside the views on the environment and the future the management science has also changed a lot in the field of human relations and the dialogue with the society.
+Beside the views on the environment and the future, the management science has also changed a lot in the field of human relations and the dialogue with the society.
 According to Taylor (1911) the task of a manager was to organize work processes optimally and to increase productivity, but the behaviourist school has developed soon and it considered the utilization of human capabilities, the development of leadership skills and conflict solving to be the most important issues of organization science focusing on human relations.
 These views have spread in the same way in the field of the strategic management.
 At first, the classics of strategic management considered three issues to belong to the topics of the strategic management: evolving of strategies, structures and systems.
-But Waterman, Peters and Phillips (1988) mention seven factors as the criterion of a successful strategy in their 7S model8: over the previous three areas, the importance of skills, style, staff and subordinate goals is emphasized as well.
-Beside the hard elements of the strategic management, soft aspects (i.e. human aspects) have been put into the science of the strategic management.
+But Waterman, Peters and Phillips (1988) mention seven factors as the criterion of a successful strategy in their 7S model4: over the previous three areas, the importance of skills, style, staff and subordinate goals is emphasized as well (see Fig. 1).